dparakh/emacs-extended/README.md

 # emacs-extended README

-This is the README for your extension "emacs-extended".
-After writing up a brief description, we recommend including the following sections.
+This is an extension of Robert Kwan's emacs-improved extension.

 ## Features